nicklockwood/iCarousel/README.md

     iCarouselOptionFadeMax
     iCarouselOptionFadeRange

 These three options control the fading out of carousel item views based on their offset from the currently centered item.
 FadeMin is the minimum negative offset an item view can reach before it begins to fade.
 FadeMax is the maximum positive offset a view can reach before if begins to fade.
-FadeRange is the distance the item can move between the point at which it begins to fade and the point at which it becomes completely invisible.
+FadeRange is the distance over which the fadeout occurs, measured in multiples of an item width (defaults to 1.0).

 Detecting Taps on Item Views